CraigB73/track-my-spending/README.md

 <div align="left" style="margin-left:40px;"><img src="static/images/performance.png" width=300 height=300></div>

 ## Bugs
+- Linting errors with in view.py(s)
-- No bugs on deployment were detected.
+- No bugs to logic upon deployment were detected.

 ## Deployment
 This project is designed to be deployed on [HEROKU](heroku.com/apps) using a Dyno.
 To deploy, follow these steps: